 And, there are monitors that detect heart rate and oxygen levels.

-The reviews on these kinds of monitors are positive, and some families have truly incredible stories of actually catching their not-breathing baby in the nick of time and intervening before something truly awful happened.
+Some families have truly incredible stories of actually catching their not-breathing baby in the nick of time and intervening before something truly awful happened.
 However, other parents report lots of false alarms, resulting in unnecessary middle-of-the-night wakings and more anxiety for everyone.

 In this post, though, we’re going to focus strictly on sound and video monitors, and how they impact sleep.